killsos/Exploring-ES6-chinese/09-Variables and scoping.md

         // 1. everyone

 There are two const declarations in this code, in line A and in line B. And during each loop iteration, their constants have different values.

+### 9.4 The temporal dead zone

+A variable declared by let or const has a so-called temporal dead zone (TDZ): When entering its scope, it can’t be accessed (got or set) until execution reaches the declaration.
+Let’s compare the life cycles of var-declared variables (which don’t have TDZs) and let-declared variables (which have TDZs).